-James (Jim) Davis is a trial lawyer who also currently serves as Chair of the firm’s Litigation Group.
-He provides practical and strategic advice and counsel to clients regarding their business and helps them to resolve complex business disputes in a cost-effective, efficient manner.
+James (Jim) Davis is a trial lawyer who provides practical and strategic advice and counsel to clients regarding their business and helps them to resolve complex business disputes in a cost-effective, efficient manner.
 For more than 30 years, he has tried significant matters before federal, state and appellate courts throughout the United States.
 Jim concentrates his practice on a wide variety of complex commercial disputes in federal and state courts, as well as arbitral proceedings.
 He has extensive experience in commercial and financial transactions litigation, intellectual property disputes, including patent infringement cases, complex disputes among partners and business owners, and business torts litigation.
 In addition, Jim has significant experience in technology litigation, including theft of trade secrets and non-competition disputes.
 Jim also serves as the firm’s chief operating officer and has a degree in accounting, which enables him to bring a business perspective to all the matters he handles.
 Jim previously has been selected as a Texas Super Lawyer and has received an AV Preeminent® Peer Review Rating by Martindale-Hubbell for more than 20 years.

 James E. Davis

 2500 Dallas Parkway